ucsb-cs156/w24/lab/team01.md

 * The `EarthquakeQueryService` and `CountryCodeQueryService` are both provided for you as examples.
 Please read over them; we'll also go over them in lecture.
 * The `CollegeSubredditQueryService` is also provided for you, but it works a bit differently; it uses a CSV file as it's data source rather than a JSON web service.
 So don't use that as a model for your services.
 We'll discuss that one in lecture and how it differs from the others.

+You will find that often in this course, you are asked to write some code by using some other code as an example.
+This "copy/paste/edit" approach, as it turns out, is *very common to how lots of real world code is written*, especially when you are new to a code base.
+You may find that as you work through, you are not really understanding 100% of what you are writing.
+That's ok at first; as long as it works, you can just power through some of that.
+You are encouraged to ask questions, and look into what's going on in the code, as long as it doesn't slow you down too much.

-Now, open up the stub file for your service, and start adding code based on what you see in the two example services.
+Open up the stub file for your service, and start adding code based on what you see in the two example services.

 The first piece of information you need is a value for the endpoint, which is in the table below.
 You should see a variable `public static final String ENDPOINT` that is set to an empty string; instead, set that to the value